-5.1 A.c. power distribution
+7.1 AC power distribution

-It is recommended that the a.c. power distribution system in a telecommunication building be of type TN-S as specified by the IEC [2].
-This requires that there be no PEN conductor within the building.
-If the neutral conductor is bonded to the main earthing terminal, this conductor is otherwise given the same treatment as the phase conductors.
-Consequently, a three phase network in a telecommunication building is, physically, a five wire installation (L1, L2, L3, N, PE).
+It is recommended that the indoor mains installation within a telecommunication building be of type TN-S in order to improve the EMC performance of the telecommunication installation.
+This requires that there shall be no protective (earth) and neutral (PEN) conductor within the building.
+Consequently, a three-phase network within a telecommunication building is, physically, a five-wire installation (L1, L2, L3, N, PE).